AkshatSingh476/AkshatSingh476/README.md

 - 👋 Hi, I’m @AkshatSingh476
-- 👀 I’m interested in CMU
+- 👀 I’m interested in painting fences
-- 🌱 I’m currently learning how to get into CMU
+- 🌱 I’m currently learning how to push buggies efficiently
 - 💞️ I’m looking to collaborate on getting into CMU
 - 📫 How to reach me - plz take me in CMU.
 (If you're from CMU and reading this my other email is akshat.si476@gmail.com if you need it)